[Faculty Handbook Category #1]

 II.
 Definitions

-A. Allegation means a disclosure of possible research misconduct through any written, oral, or other communication to an institutional U.S. Department of Health and Human Services (HHS) official.
+A. Allegation means a disclosure of possible research misconduct through any means of communication and brought directly to the attention of an institutional or U.S. Department of Health and Human Services (HHS) official.

-B. Conflict of interest means the real or apparent influence of one person’s personal, professional or financial interests with the interests of another person, where potential bias may occur due to the prior or existing personal, professional, or financial interests.
+D. Conflict of Interest means the real or apparent influence of one person’s personal, professional or financial interests with the interests of another person, where potential bias may occur due to the prior or existing personal, professional, or financial interests.

-D. Inquiry means preliminary information gathering and initial fact-finding to determine whether an allegation or apparent instance of research misconduct warrants an investigation.
+J. Inquiry means preliminary information gathering and fact-finding to determine whether an allegation or apparent instance of research misconduct warrants an investigation.

-H. PHS regulation means the Public Health Service regulation establishing standards for institutional inquiries and investigations into allegations of research misconduct, which is set forth at 42 C.F.R.
-Part 93, entitled “Public Health Service Policies on Research Misconduct.”
+M. PHS regulation means the Public Health Service regulation establishing standards for institutional inquiries and investigations into allegations of research misconduct, which is set forth at 42 C.F.R.
+Part 93, entitled “Public Health Service Policies on Research Misconduct”.

-I. PHS support means PHS funding, including grants, contracts, or cooperative agreements or applications therefor.
+N. PHS support means PHS funding, including grants, contracts, or cooperative agreements or applications therefore.

-L. Respondent means the person against whom an allegation of research misconduct is directed or the person whose actions are the subject of a research misconduct proceeding.
+S. Respondent means the individual against whom an allegation of research misconduct is directed or the person whose actions are the subject of a research misconduct proceeding.

 III.
 Purpose of Policy on Research Misconduct